 Ready.gov recommends creating a household inventory and storing copies of critical financial documents in a secure location — both physically (waterproof/fireproof container) and digitally (secure cloud storage).
 Key documents include government-issued IDs, insurance policies, bank and investment account numbers, mortgage or lease agreements, and tax returns from the past 2 years.

-Recovering from a Financial Emergency
+How to Recover After a Financial Emergency

 • Contact lenders, landlords, and service providers immediately if you cannot make payments — many have hardship programs, but only if you ask